OpenTasmania/oj-server/README.md

 ## 5. Future

-Theres a [Todo list](docs/TODO.md), which is automatically generated from comments found in the code.
+There's a [Todo list](docs/TODO.md), which is automatically generated from comments found in the code.
 Planned [enhancements](https://gitlab.com/opentasmania/oj-server/-/issues/?label_name%5B%5D=Enhancement) can also be found on the Gitlab site.

 ## 6. Support